The Big Climate Fightback FAQs

 How many trees will be planted as part of the Big Climate Fightback in 2020?

 Our goal is to inspire people to tackle climate change by helping to expand tree cover in the UK.
-It can be achieved by planting your own trees, supporting our campaign for government support for trees, or donating to our work.
 We don’t have a target for the number of trees planted through the campaign in 2020, but we are accelerating our ambition to plant 50 million trees by2025.

 My school or community has applied for a free tree pack - when will it arrive?